oohal/mboxbridge/README.md

 		Response:
 			Args 0: API version
-			Args 1-2: read window size as number of blocks
-			Args 3-4: write window size as number of block
-			Args 5: Block size as power of two.
+			Args 1-2: default read window size as number of blocks Args 3-4: default write window size as number of block Args 5: Block size as power of two.